vmware-samples/packer-examples-for-vsphere/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: tenthirtyam
 ---

-When filing a bug please include the following information, if possible.
+When filing a bug, please include the following information.

 <!--
     Any example text in this template may be deleted.